mendix/RestServices/README.md

-Enable Update | `false` | Allows consumers to update existing objects using PUT or POST at *rest/servicename/objectid* Enable Create | `false` | Allows consumers to create new objects using POST at *rest/servicename/* Enable Delete | `false` | Allows consumers to remove existing objects using DELETE at *rest/servicename/objectid* Enable Change Tracking | `false` | See next section Use Strict Versioning | `false` | If set to true, all requests that modify data are required to provide an `if-none-match` header, to verify that the request is based on the latest known version.
+Enable Update | `false` | Allows consumers to update existing objects using PUT or POST at *rest/servicename/objectid* Enable Create | `false` | Allows consumers to create new objects using POST at *rest/servicename/* Enable Delete | `false` | Allows consumers to remove existing objects using DELETE at *rest/servicename/objectid* Enable Change Log | `false` | See next section
+Use Strict Versioning | `false` | If set to true, all requests that modify data are required to provide an `if-none-match` header, to verify that the request is based on the latest known version.
 This way conflicting updates are detected and it is not possible to base changes on stale objects

-#### Enable Change Tracking
+#### Enabling the change log

-The *Enable Change Tracking* property has significant impact on the behavior and internal working of the service.
+The *Enable Change Log* property has significant impact on the behavior and internal working of the service.
 It introduces a cache in which the JSON representation of each objects are stored and provides the possibility to synchronize with consumers over time.
 See the [Data synchronisation](#data-synchronisation) section for more details.
-Enabling change tracking has the following consequences:
+Enabling the changelog has the following consequences:

 * Two new endpoints are created: *rest/service/changes/list* and *rest/service/changes/feed*.
 Both endpoints provide a list of all changes which where made to the *source* collection.
 The endpoints accept an `since` parameter, which can be used to only retrieve changes which were not synced yet.
 The API and behavior are heavily inspired by the [CouchDB changes API](http://couchdb.readthedocs.org/en/latest/api/database/changes.html).
 * Requests are served from the cache instead of the database directly.
 To update an item in the cache, the model needs to call `publishUpdate` or `publishDelete`.
 This can either be done as *after commit* / *after delete* event, or in the logic of your model.
 Changes are not visible for consumers until one of these methods is called by the model.